fellMorto/Pathologic-2-Incomplete-Mod-Files/README.md

 * Please start a new game profile to make sure the mod works as intended.
 Content appearing in existing profiles is hit or miss, and the mod currently only records cheats turned on for a new profile

 ### Resource Credits:
-* Research Paper on Mongolian beliefs + culture "Human Predation and Animal Sociality: The Transformational Agency of ‘Wolf People’ in Mongolia" by Mette M. High, University of St Andrews
+* Research Paper "Human Predation and Animal Sociality: The Transformational Agency of ‘Wolf People’ in Mongolia" by Mette M. High, University of St Andrews
   [link](https://research-repository.st-andrews.ac.uk/bitstream/handle/10023/16520/Wolf_People.pdf?sequence=1)
 * Helpful resource "Dialogue trees from Pathologic" [link](https://pathologicdialogue.github.io/)